Code-Institute-Submissions/redesigned-octo-engine/README.md

 ## Known Issues

 * The background image moves when the mobile menu items are visible, it appears to change the focus to the lead singer of the band
+* The Contact Us Acceptance Test is commented out because the 'wait-for-controller-with-promise' stalls because the postcode lookup either doesn't return a valid promise or the helper is flawed